siaarzh/stores-rest-api-test/readme.md

 ### Testing

-> Note : This section code stars at end of last section.
+> Note : This section code starts at the end of last section.

 Set up for Pycharm Docker plugin: